 In most cases we recommend using the Ubiquiti “Nanostation” line of outdoor wireless equipment for use at the home QTH.
 In Ventura County, we are adding user access on 5 GHz user access in addition to 2 GHz .
 Why?
 Because the 5 GHz band has more available bandwidth for hams than 2 GHz, the band is quieter, and the equipment costs about the same.

-As of this writing, 5 GHz user access is only available in Simi Valley, and on South Mountain.
-Check with your local Digital Mesh guru for the most current recommendations on what to buy.
+As of this writing, 5 GHz user access is only available in Simi Valley, and on Sulphur and South Mountains.
+Check with your local digital mesh guru for the most current recommendations on what to buy.
 Even if you start out on 2 GHz and later transition to 5 GHz, it’s not money wasted.
 Having both links available provides for some network redundancy during outages.

-The equipment isn’t expensive: each of the 2 and 5 GHz Ubiquiti Nanostations can be bought for about the price of two Baofeng handie-talkies.
+The equipment isn’t expensive: each of the 2 and 5 GHz Ubiquiti Nanostations can be bought for about the price of two Chinese handie-talkies.

 Requirements to get on the air: